MdZaid27/youtube-search-react/README.md

 ## Idea

-* The idea was taken from Stephen Grider React.js course, then i tried to styled the app to make it more real like Youtube, so thanks to Stephen!
+* The idea was taken from Stephen Grider React.js course, then i tried to style the app to make it more real like Youtube, so thanks to Stephen!